darkrenaissance/darkfi/README.md

 This project requires the Rust compiler to be installed.
 Please visit [Rustup](https://rustup.rs/) for instructions.

+You have to install a native toolchain, and `wasm32-unknown-unknown`.
 Minimum Rust version supported is **1.67.0 (stable)**.

 The following dependencies are also required: